heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-Forwarding-considered-harmful.markdown

 authenticate to host B as if you were connected to it directly.

-Another observation here is that you don't need to memorize anything about the host, neither it's IP or obscure hostname, port or username when you can simply alias it with the `Host` line.
+Another observation here is that you don't need to memorize anything about the host, neither its IP or obscure hostname, port or username when you can simply alias it with the `Host` line.

 Legitimate uses of ForwardAgent